InteractiveAdvertisingBureau/openrtb/OpenRTB v3.0 FINAL DRAFT.md

 ### Event:  Loss <a name="event_loss"></a>

 A loss event is when an exchange determines that a bid has no chance of winning.
-At this point, an exchange may invoke the URL provided by the demand source in the "bid.lurl" attribute.
+At this point, an exchange may invoke the URL provided by the demand source in the `bid.lurl` attribute.

 **NOTE:**  Absence of a loss notice does not imply a win.